rknightuk/rknight.me/src/posts/blog/2025/2025-02-13-we-need-to-talk-about-zoe-being-wrong-about-islands.md

 Firstly, I'd like to thank my right honorable friend for giving me an advanced copy of her post.

-A few months ago, as we are want to do, [Zoe](https://zoeaubert.me) and I got into a heated discussion about if Portsmouth is an island or not.
+A few months ago, as we are wont to do, [Zoe](https://zoeaubert.me) and I got into a heated discussion about if Portsmouth is an island or not.
 Then [she went a bit overboard in this post](https://zoeaubert.me/blog/we-need-to-talk-about-islands/) correcting me about the density of Portmouth's population which is fair enough because I was misled by Wikipedia.

 The second half of her post, however, is nothing short of lunacy, claiming Portsmouth isn't an island because you could get there using [shank's pony](https://dictionary.cambridge.org/dictionary/english/shanks-s-pony):